Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 ● **Login & Authentication:**

-The system must verify user identity through university ID and password.
+The system shall verify user identity through university ID and password.
 Unauthenticated users must be denied access.

 ● **Carpool Creation & Request:**

-A carpool group must not be created unless at least one other participant has been invited.
+A carpool group should not be created unless at least one other participant has been invited.
 Join requests must be reviewed and approved by the carpool creator or administrator within 24 hours.

 ● **Parking Reservation:**

 Parking reservation should only be enabled after a carpool is approved.
-The system must check real-time slot availability before confirming.
+The system must check real time slot availability before confirming.

 ● **Ride-Matching Algorithm:**